blokks/legacy-docs/docs outline.md

 Now that we understand [the structure](http://themes/structures) and are familiar with [the naming convention](http://themes/bem) of Blokks, it’s time to bring everything together:

 ### Blokks modifiers
 Blokks adds modifiers indicating the state of its component.
+For example, modifiers are added when an [*activity component*](http://structure) are favorited, delayed or is an headliner.
 Use these modifiers to style your embed.

-You can download the [CSS template](http://blokks-styling#template) to get a full list of modifiers.
+Download the [CSS template](http://blokks-styling#template) to get a full list of modifiers used by Blokks.

-#### Responsive modifiers
+#### Size modifiers
-By default Blokks automatically calculates the size of an element and adds class names indicating the measured size.

-For example, a classnames `activity--small-size` (`120px` and smaller), `activity--smaller-size` (`50px` or smaller) and `activity--smallest-size` (`35px` or smaller) is added to an [*activity component*](http://themes/structure#activity) when it becomes too small to display all its information.
+By default Blokks automatically calculates the size of a [*activity component*](http://structure) and adds class names indicating its measured size.
+Class names like `activity--small-size` (`120px` and smaller), `activity--smaller-size` (`50px` or smaller) and `activity--smallest-size` (`35px` or smaller) are added when the component becomes too small to display all its information.

-Computing element sizes forces the browser to reflow.
-This is also known as *layout trashing* and can cause performance problems.
-When creating your own theme you can also use the `data-duration` property to determine the size of an activity.
-Don’t forget to disable the [*responsive* option](http://configure/responsive)
+Computing element sizes forces the browser to *reflow*.
+This is also known as *layout trashing* and can cause performance problems when you add a lot of activities.
+In that case you, we recommend to disable *auto measuring* by setting the [`data-auto-measure-size`](http://configure/measuring-size) to `false`.

+As an alternative, use the `data-duration` property as an to determine the size of an activity.

 **See also**
 - [On layout & web performance](http://kellegous.com/j/2013/01/26/layout-performance/)